-In addition to researching couple relationships and therapy process (what makes therapy work), Dr. Evans is also interested in researching various aspects of individual and family health.
+In addition to researching couple relationships and therapy process (what makes therapy work), Dr. Evans is also interested in researching various aspects of individual and family health, and parenting.
 Although she is not doing clinical work at this time, she has experience working as a counselor/therapist to individuals, couples, and families struggling with a wide range of concerns including sexual assault, relationship difficulties, eating disorders, and family conflict.

 Dr. Evans is committed to providing undergraduates with high quality and engaging learning experiences, and loves her time in the classroom.
 She is particularly invested in providing students with the tools they need to become knowledgeable contributors to academia and the human services field.

 Recent Publications and Presentations